 If you manage to get up your expansion safely you will be in a good spot to close out the game.
 You can either start producing an army of well-upgraded Siege Engines, and then use them to demolish the enemy base.

-To battle the ground units from the Undead (Crypt Fiends, heroes and in rare scenarios Abominations), the go-to unit is Knights.
+To battle the ground units from the Undead, the go-to unit is Knights.

 Though it can be frustrating being bullied in the early game, I find that playing Human is a super interesting race to play.
 Having to deviate from your own gameplan in order to counter whatever the opponent throws at you makes the race very reactive, which for some is bothersome.
 It is, however, also an incredibly rewarding feeling to fend of all the opponent's attack and assembling an army to defeat the foe!